Facts About Solar Energy

 When understanding the facts about solar energy we need to keep in mind that for generations passive solar energy has been used in buildings by people without college degrees and with no formal training in architecture or building.

 They have simply followed traditions where the heat from the sun was welcomed at certain times of the year, and thermal mass was used to store that heat.
-Those traditional buildings are still being constructed in many nations, simply because of limited access to electricity.
+Those traditional buildings are still being constructed in many nations, purely because 'they work' thermally, mainatining comfortable temperatures in but the most extreme conditions.

 Depending on where you are on earth, how close you are to the equator, and the time of year, you will have access to more or less of the suns energy, which will in turn influence the efficiency of solar technologies.